Database read replicas

 ## Project config

-The demo HTTP project exposes the same options through `configs/database/database.config.php`.
+The demo HTTP project exposes the same options through `configs/database/database.Config.php`.

 Add `Routing->Sticky` and one or more `Replicas` nodes under the selected connection: